 Q: When can I receive my financial aid if I am a Chapter 31 or 33?

 If you are receiving financial aid in addition to your VA benefits, and your financial aid funds exceed the amount of your tuition and fees, you will receive an initial stipend for the difference, as described above.
-Tuition and fees are reported to the VA after the late registration/add deadline (found on the calender for the semester).
-Your financial aid may be released to you before the VA funds arrive, as long as the Certifying Official has a copy of your Certificate of Eligibility that confirms your percentage of eligibility under Chapter 33 (not applicable for Chapter 31 students).
-You will receive an email from the Certifying Official when your financial aid funds are available for pick-up at the Cashier’s Office.
-Please contact the Certifying Official if you prefer to wait until your VA tuition payment arrives.
-If you do not yet have a Certificate of Eligibility from the VA, your financial aid will be held until your tuition payment arrives and is posted to your account.
+Tuition and fees are reported to the VA after the late registration/add deadline (found on the calendar for the semester).
+Your financial aid will be held until your tuition payment arrives and is posted to your account.
+More details are available on our Current Students page under Billing and Disbursement Process.

 Q: Does the University of Michigan-Flint participate in the Yellow Ribbon Program?